New 42 day free trial

 Customizing with include filters

-Sometimes you want to limit results to only specific cities, states or zipcodes.
-This is different from preferences that could provide suggestions outside your preference areas.
+Sometimes, you want to limit results to only specific cities, states, or ZIP Codes.
+This is different from preferences, which could provide suggestions outside your preference areas.
 Filters will only show suggestions that match the filter.
-Note that there are some keywords you can use for states that will filter on the 48 contiguous states (including DC) which exclude territories, Alaska and Hawaii.
+Note that there are some keywords you can use for states that will filter on the 48 contiguous states (including DC), which exclude territories, Alaska and Hawaii.
 Or all states which exclude just the territories.

 Customizing with exclude filters